Van3ss4/LLN_Videowand_Webapp_Generator/README.md

 	![Thunderstorm](assets/screenshot_thunderstorm.png)

-## replace images or make changes to the timetable
+## Replacing Images or Making Changes to the Timetable

 	The project folder contains Images, Logos (LLN, WAC) and Sponsors (Logos as well) folders.
 	If you want to change a main logo of the Webapps header (LLN, WAC) replace that existing